yochannah/carpentries.org/_posts/2020/04/2020-04-24-great-online-learning-student.md

 - Ask for and get help?
 - Communicate with other learners?

-Make sure to pay attention to this bit, since - just like an airplane - different instructors will use the same tools differently sometimes, and you don't want to use the "Hand up" feature for 2 hours waiting for someone to help you if you were supposed to paste into the chat instead.
+Make sure to pay attention to this bit, since - just like an airplane - different instructors will use the same tools differently sometimes, and you do not want to use the "Hand up" feature for 2 hours waiting for someone to help you if you were supposed to paste into the chat instead.

 ***